Morrissey: Racial comments and support for Anne Marie Waters

-In June 2019, Morrissey rejected further accusations of racism against him, saying, "The word is meaningless now.
+In June 2019 Morrissey rejected further accusations of racism against him, saying, "The word is meaningless now.
 Everyone ultimately prefers their own race—does this make everyone racist?"
-In response to his recent political comments, fellow singer-songwriter Billy Bragg accused Morrissey of dragging the legacy of Johnny Marr and the Smiths "through the dirt".
-However, Nick Cave wrote an open letter defending Morrissey's right to freedom of speech to voice his beliefs, as well as arguing that his musical legacy should be kept separate from his political opinions.
+In response to his recent political comments, his fellow singer-songwriter Billy Bragg accused Morrissey of dragging the legacy of Marr and the Smiths "through the dirt".
+Nick Cave wrote an open letter defending Morrissey's right to freedom of speech to voice his beliefs, as well as arguing that his musical legacy should be kept separate from his political opinions.